kgryte/github-webhook-server/README.md

 }
 ```

-A request will receive a response body similar to the following
+A request will receive a response body similar to the following:

 ``` javascript
 {